 Advancements in AI mean that models can now be continually updated to match the actual current situation at the cement plant.

-This continual model development and deployment is at the heart of Delta Zero, the platform from Carbon Re that is currently live at cement plants in Europe and South America.
+This continual model development and deployment is at the heart of the software platform from Carbon Re which is currently live at cement plants in Europe and South America.

-In Formula 1 racing, the in-race optimisation of the car controls racing around the track in Singapore or Monaco for Maclaren is completed on servers back in the UK over the internet.
+In Formula 1 racing, the in-race optimisation of the car controls racing around the track in Singapore or Monaco for McLaren is completed on servers back in the UK over the internet.
 This is because the machine learning models depend on specialised server architecture and software services that are only readily available on specialised remote servers provided by companies such as AWS and Microsoft: building an AI-capable data centre at each cement plant would be economically and practically infeasible.
-As such, with Delta Zero, models are both developed and deployed remotely.
+As such, the Carbon Re models are both developed and deployed remotely.
 Model outputs are sent to the local cement plant control room for implementation by the local control system.

 With this remote based architecture, the Machine Learning models are not yet currently suited to provide the second-by-second stability needed at a cement plant (although this may come in time to match what is being done in Formula 1 racing).
 Instead, Machine Learning models work well with plants using a local High-Level Control system to provide second-by-second stability and optimisations.
 The local system will typically use Fuzzy Logic and Model Predictive Control type systems.
 The remote Machine Learning models currently work on a longer time horizon, over 15 minute periods up to hourly, adjusting process control parameters to optimise production according to the priorities defined by the local cement plant management.